This website is dedicated

 The most self-sacrificing person I've ever known, dad was my rock of Gibraltor...the funniest, calmest, most stoic person I've ever known with a heart as big as he was.
 Thanks dad, for giving me your wonderful sense of humor, your optimism and entrepreneurial spirit.
 You had the patience of a saint and God knows you needed it!
 I lost you at a time in my life when I needed you most, but your spirit is always with me and I know you're watching over me from Heaven.

-The English translation of our original family name means "nightengale" and dad certainly had a good voice though he never say in public.
+The English translation of our original family name means "nightengale" and dad certainly had a good voice though he never sang in public.
+But I remember many a road trip when our whole family would break out in song!

-Both my parents had beautiful singing voices (andmom yodeled!) and sis and I spent many years singing in bands.
-Dad made records in one of those little recording booths, probably at boot camp.
+Both my parents had beautiful singing voices.
+Not only did mom sing she also yodeled!
+Dad made records in one of those little recording booths (probably at boot camp) which he sent home to his folks.
 I still have those old records, vinyl on one side and cardboard on the back.
 They still play, and when I listen to them I'm amazed at what a wonderful voice he had.
 He sounded exactly like Perry Como!
 True to his sense of humor, he recorded them with the sounds of guns going off in the background!

 To my mother Ilse (Laskawy) Rosinola